PilotLightTech/pilotlight/README.md

 </p>

 ## Information
-Under construction but some information can be found in the [wiki](https://github.com/PilotLightTech/pilotlight/wiki#what-is-pilot-light).
+This is currently a project I use as a starting point for various other projects.
+It may not be the friendliest to newcomers (yet!) but that will improve with time as higher level extensions are created and documentation improves.
+More information can be found in the [wiki](https://github.com/PilotLightTech/pilotlight/wiki#what-is-pilot-light).

 ## Developer Notes
 Information for developers can be found in the [wiki](https://github.com/PilotLightTech/pilotlight/wiki).
 This includes:
 * [building](https://github.com/PilotLightTech/pilotlight/wiki/Building)
 * [contributing](https://github.com/PilotLightTech/pilotlight/wiki/Contributing)
 * [style guide](https://github.com/PilotLightTech/pilotlight/wiki/Style-Guide)

+A template application can be found [here](https://git.pilotlight.tech/pilotlight/pl-template).

 ## License
 Pilot Light is licensed under the [MIT License](https://github.com/PilotLightTech/pilotlight/blob/master/LICENSE).